dmbarbour/wikilon/docs/CommandLine.md

 ### Visual Claw

 Assuming an appropriate editor, I would be interested in recognizing *form*-based presentation and widgets, e.g. `30/100 (slider)` is recognized and rendered as a slider widget.
 Graphs, diagrams, canvases, tables, trees, checkboxes, selection lists, radio buttons, and a multitude of other stateful widgets could be integrated this way.

+Buttons and eventful widgets aren't a very good fit, though I suppose they could be associated with an append-only log and command pattern structure elsewhere in the codebase.
+Not too different from an HTTP POST action.

 Visual Claw has potential to serve as a rich document model, an intermediate level between Claw text and full evaluation-based dictionary applications.
 Words defined in Visual Claw would support [direct manipulation](https://en.wikipedia.org/wiki/Direct_manipulation_interface) of the dictionary, and would also serve as *templates*: a dictionary application would copy a template word to provide a form, allow the user to edit and submit, and the result is saved into a new word then integrated (e.g. representing a command).